Art and Apologetics

 “Self, 1991”, Marc Quinn at the Yale Center for British Arts, 2022

-The title “Self” is revelatory of contemporary culture and tells us a lot about Quinn’s personal beliefs.
-From the quotes I’ve been able to find from Marc Quinn (very few) he appears to believe in naturalism, and we can infer from other pieces of his work that he has strong faith in the theory of human evolution and in man’s ability to construct morality on his own terms.
+The title “Self” tells us a lot about Quinn’s personal beliefs.
+Marc Quinn seems to believe in naturalism, and we can infer from other pieces of his work that he has strong faith in the theory of human evolution and in man’s ability to construct morality on his own terms.

 For many art curators, Quinn’s use of his own blood makes his self-portrait truer than typical self-portraits since it contains fluid from the artist’s body containing his genetic information.
 Such interpretations assume the “self” is identical to the blood.
 Now we have to ask the tough questions.
 Is Quinn identical to his blood?
 Is his “self” actually deep-frozen in the mold?